BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

 A PARTNERSHIP WITH WEST OTTAWA PUBLIC SCHOOLS AND JR AUTOMATION TECHNOLOGIES

 Our trip to Virgina was quite the experience.
-We decided to fly down and were met with quite the challenge.
-Our airplane was grounded for repairs and after a while we drove to Detroit to catch another flight, only to find it was delayed because of a snow storm.
+We decided to fly down and was met with quite the challenge.
+Our airplane was grounded for repairs and after awhile we drove to Detroit to catch another flight only to find it was delayed in a count of a snow storm.
 The students were real troopers in how they handled the delay in our plans and found ways to try to pass the time.

-Finally after an entire day at the airport, we finally arrived in Virgina and our hotel rooms for a well deserved half-a-night's sleep.
+Finally after an entire day at the airport we finally arrived in Virgina and our hotel rooms for a well deserved nights sleep.

-The next day the team headed out to see some of Washington DC's wonderful monuments, including the Vietnam Veterans Memorial, the Lincoln Memorial, the Washington Monument and the White House.
+The next day the team headed out to see some of Washington DC's wonderful monuments.
+The team had fun exploring and seeing many things from the Vietnam Veterans Memorial, to Lincoln Memorial, and to the White House.

 The next day at our competition, we were greeted with a generator truck which was powering the building since the whole county was out of power due to the wind storm.

-During the two days of competition we rode an emotional roller coaster.
+During the two days of competition was a emotional roller coaster.
 We did really well in the beginning and then ran into some problems.
-One of the problems was that many of our motors burned up, causing the robot to smoke many times out on the field and we experienced a failure to move.
+One of the problems was that many of our motors burned up, causing the robot to smoke many times out on the field and failure to move.

-The team really stepped up and worked hard, coordinating very well together as we repaired the bot.
-Through persistence, hope and determination the students came together and fixed the robot in time for us to be picked for finals.
+The team really stepped up and worked really hard / well together and repaired the bot.
+Through persistences, hope, determination the students came together and fixed the robot in time for us to be picked for finals.
 With our alliance (team #422 Mech Tech Dragons from Richmond, Virgina and #3274 Rocktown Robotics from Harrisonburg, Virgina) we blazed through the stages and won first place!

 We placed #19 out of 40 teams overall.
 The team had a blast and made some new friends.
-We were able to see how other teams approached the engineering task differently.
-Our overall experience was a fantastic and awe-inspiring time.
-It was great to see that not giving up can have its rewards.
+They were able to see how other teams approached the engineering task differently.
+Our overall experience was a fantastic and awe - inspiring time.
+It was great for the students to see that not giving up can have its rewards.